17 Best Airplanes of All Time

 The Blackbird was a Cold War-era reconnaissance jet that could fly so high (85,000 feet) and so fast (over Mach 3) that the Russians or other enemies couldn’t shoot it down with surface-to-air missiles.
 Other aircraft could travel as fast for short periods, but the SR-71 could fly at top speed for an hour until its fuel ran out.
 Considered by many purists to be the finest aircraft ever made, the Blackbird was one of the first airplanes to utilize stealth technology; for instance, the cross-section of the airframe was minimized to reduce radar exposure and the whole body was painted a very dark blue.
 The SR-71 carried no armament, just cameras and sensors, used for spying and, on occasion, scientific purposes.
 Hey, isn't it one of the sexiest things you've ever seen?

-Nicknamed the “Swallow,” the ME-262 was the world’s first jet fighter.
-Used by Germany during World War Two, this formidable aircraft carried four 30 mm cannon, as well as rockets and bombs, giving it enough pop to down B-17s, P-51s and anything else the allied forces threw against it.
+Nicknamed the “Swallow,” the ME-262 was the world’s first operational jet fighter, introduced about three months before Britain’s Gloster Meteor, the Allies only jet fighter to enter service during World War Two.
+Used by Germany during WWII, this formidable aircraft carried four 30 mm cannon, as well as rockets and bombs, giving it enough pop to down B-17s, P-51s and anything else the allied forces threw against it.
 Capable of speeds of over 500 mph, the Swallow was faster than anything flying by about 100 mph.
 The fighter’s major shortcoming was that the engines needed replacement after about 25 hours of flight.
 Unfortunately for Germany, its use came too late in the war to turn the tide.

 Since it first went into service in 1955, the B-52 has been one of the most reliable and versatile strategic long-range bombers in the US arsenal, fighting in numerous wars and conflicts from one century into the next.
 Designed to carry conventional as well as nuclear weapons, the aircraft uses eight turbojet engines, can carry monstrous payloads, and has a range of over 12,000 miles.
 Over the years, the B-52 has had numerous retrofits, including a deployment capability for cruise missiles and drones, which has extended its usefulness into the twenty-first century.
 Even supersonic bombers such as the B-1 have not replaced this mainstay.
 It may never be retired!

 The F-117A Nighthawk was the first stealth fighter in the arsenal of the USAF.
+(Strictly speaking, though, the Nighthawk was not a jet fighter; instead, it was used for ground attack.)
 Developed in the early 1980s, the Nighthawk was virtually invisible to radar and carried laser-guided bombs and other guided munitions or “smart bombs.”
 The Nighthawk was particularly effective in the Persian Gulf War in 1991, flying over 1,300 sorties, and not a single one was shot down.
 However, one Nighthawk was shot down in the Kosovo War in 1999, the enemy using particularly long-wavelength radar to spot it.
 This stealth fighter was retired from service in 2008, superseded by more advanced stealth fighters such as the F-22.

 This fast, long-range, powerful fighter-bomber may have won the war in Europe during World War Two.
 Utilizing its great versatility, P-51s helped the allied forces dominate the air during 1944, setting the stage for the defeat of Nazi Germany.
 The P-51 was also widely used during the Korean War, even after jet fighters such as the F-86 came on the scene.
 The U.S. military continued using P-51s until the early 1980s.
 These days, P-51s can still be seen in air shows and races, and many countries throughout the world use P-51s for civilian applications.